-of determining if the information is held, locating and retrieving the information, and extracting the information from other documents.
-We cannot take into account the costs involved in determining whether information is exempt.

-- 19. If a request would cost less than the appropriate limit, (currently \pounds 450) we can only charge for the cost of informing the applicant whether the information is held and communicating the information to the applicant (e.g. photocopying, printing and postage costs). - 20.
-If a request would cost more than the appropriate limit, $(\pounds 450)$ we can turn the request down, answer and charge a fee, or answer and waive the fee.
-If we decide to charge a fee, and do not have other powers to do so, we can charge on the basis of the costs outlined in Appendix 4. - 21.
-We may wish to consider whether calculating the cost of the fee outweighs the cost of providing the information.
-In practice, we will aim to respond to straightforward enquiries free of charge and charge where the costs are significant. - 22.
-If we are going to charge, we must send the enquirer a fees notice and do not have to comply with the request until the fee has been paid.
+- 28.0 The Act allows the Trust Board to charge for providing information.
+For further information, see Appendix 4. - 29.0 The first step is to determine if the threshold (currently £450) would be exceeded.
+Staff costs should be calculated at £25 per hour.
+We can take account of the costs of determining if the information is held, locating and retrieving the information, and extracting the information from other documents.
+We cannot take into account the costs involved in determining whether information is exempt. - 30.0 If a request would cost less than the appropriate limit, (currently £450) we can only charge for the cost of informing the applicant whether the information is held and communicating the information to the applicant (e.g. photocopying, printing and postage costs). - 31.0 If a request would cost more than the appropriate limit, (£450) we can turn the request down, answer and charge a fee, or answer and waive the fee.
+If we decide to charge a fee, and do not have other powers to do so, we can charge on the basis of the costs outlined in Appendix 4. - 32.0 We may wish to consider whether calculating the cost of the fee outweighs the cost of providing the information.
+In practice, we will aim to respond to straightforward enquiries free of charge and charge where the costs are significant. - 33.0 If we are going to charge, we must send the enquirer a fees notice and do not have to comply with the request until the fee has been paid.
 Appendix 4 gives more information on charging.

-Is there a time limit for replying to the enquirer?
+34.0 Is there a time limit for replying to the enquirer?

-- 23. Compliance with a request must be prompt and certainly within the legally prescribed limit of 20 working days, excluding Trust holidays4.
+35.0 Compliance with a request must be prompt and certainly within the legally prescribed limit of 20 working days, excluding Trust holidays4.
 Failure to comply could result in a complaint to the Information Commissioner.
 The response time starts from the time the request is received.
-Where we have asked the enquirer for more information to enable us to answer, the 20 days start time begins when this further information has been received. - 24.
-If a qualified exemption applies and we need more time to consider the public interest test, we should reply within the 20 days stating that an exemption applies but include an estimate of the date by which a decision on the public interest test will be made.
-This should be within a "reasonable" time in practice, it is recommended by the Department that normally this should be within 10 working days. - 25.
-Where we have notified the enquirer that a charge is to be made, the time period stops until payment is received and then continues again once payment has been received.
+Where we have asked the enquirer for more information to enable us to answer, the 20 days start time begins when this further information has been received.

+relevant exemptions are marked in the attachments and in the case of non-absolute exemptions, how the public interest test has been considered.